Docket # PP-362

 Supplementary Information

-Champlain Hudson applied on January 27, 2010, to DOE’s Office of Electricity Delivery and Energy Reliability (OE) for a Presidential Permit to construct, operate, maintain, and connect a 1,000-megawatt (MW) high-voltage direct current (HVDC) Voltage Source Converter (VSC) controllable transmission system from the Canadian Province of Quebec to the New York City.
+Champlain Hudson applied on January 25, 2010, to DOE’s Office of Electricity (OE) for a Presidential Permit to construct, operate, maintain, and connect a 1,000-megawatt (MW) high-voltage direct current (HVDC) Voltage Source Converter (VSC) controllable transmission system from the Canadian Province of Quebec to the New York City.
+This application was subsequently modified on August 5, 2010; July 7, 2011; and February 28, 2012.
 The applicant’s proposed VSC controllable transmission system consists of one 1,000-MW HVDC bipole.
 A bipole consists of two connected submarine or underground cables, one of which is positively charged, and the other negatively charged.
-In total, two cables would be laid between Quebec and a converter station in Yonkers which would change the electrical power from direct current to alternative current.
+In total, two cables would be laid between Quebec and a converter station in Queens which would change the electrical power from direct current to alternative current.
 Submarine or underground alternating current (AC) cables will transmit electricity from the converter station to a substation connected to the electrical grid.

-From the U.S.-Canada border, the submarine transmission cables would be routed through Lake Champlain for approximately 111 miles entirely within the jurisdictional waters of New York State.
-At the southern end of Lake Champlain, the cables would exit the water just north of Lock C12 of the Champlain Canal in the town of Whitehall, NY and would be buried within an existing railroad right-of-way owned by Canadian Pacific Railway (CP) for approximately 65.7 miles (105.7 km) through the municipalities of Comstock, Fort Ann, Kingsbury, Fort Edward, Moreau, Northumberland, Wilton, Greenfield, Saratoga Springs, Milton, Ballston, Clifton Park, Glenville, and Schenectady, NY.
-In the town of Rotterdam, NY, the buried route would transfer to the CSX Railroad (CSX) right-of-way and proceed south for approximately 23.7 miles (38.1 km) through the municipalities of Guilderland, New Scotland, Voorheesville, and Bethlehem.
-The proposed Project route would exit the railroad right-of-way and enter the Hudson River at the town of Coeymans, New York.
+From the U.S.-Canada border, the submarine transmission cables would be routed through Lake Champlain for approximately 101 miles (163 km) entirely within the jurisdictional waters of New York State.
+In the town of Dresden, New York, the cables would exit the water and would be buried within the right-of-way (ROW) of New York State Route 22.
+The cables would continue within the Route 22 ROW for approximately 11 miles (17 km) through the municipalities of Dresden and Whitehall, except for a crossing of South Bay.
+The cables would then be buried within an existing railroad ROW owned by Canadian Pacific Railway (CP) for approximately 64 miles (103 km) through the municipalities of Fort Ann, Hartford, Kingsbury, Fort Edward, Moreau, Northumberland, Wilton, Greenfield, Saratoga Springs, Milton, Ballston, Clifton Park, Glenville, Schenectady, and Rotterdam, New York.
+In the Town of Schenectady, the proposed cable route would exit the railroad ROW and transfer to Erie Boulevard just north of the railroad crossing at Nott Street, and continue along Erie Boulevard to a point south of State Street where it would again enter the railroad ROW.
+In the Town of Rotterdam, the buried route would transfer to the CSX Railroad (CSX) ROW and proceed southeast towards the Hudson River and then south parallel to the west bank of the Hudson River for a total of approximately 51 miles (81 km) through the municipalities of Guilderland, New Scotland, Bethlehem, Coeymans, New Baltimore, Coxsackie, Athens, and Catskill.
+In the town of Catskill, the proposed Project route would exit the railroad ROW and enter the Hudson River by following Alpha Road to a landing area on private land.

 Agency Purpose and Need, Proposed Action, and Alternatives